KarthikSaladi047/Kubernetes-from-Scratch-Project/README.md

   I really love working with Kubernetes and I hope that this project has helped you in your Kubernetes journey.

   Once again, thank you for your time and interest in this project.
-We wish you all the best in your future endeavors.
+I wish you all the best in your future endeavors.

   Best regards,
   **Karthik Saladi**